Medford Spring Grassland ConservationHB

 Grasslands store one-third of the Earth’s carbon, and just one acre of grassland can store an estimated 50 tonnes of carbon or more.
 Yet, in the U.S., over one million acres of grassland are still converted each year, which has the potential to release 50%-70% of the carbon they hold as carbon dioxide (CO₂).

-The Medford Spring grasslands in southeastern Colorado is facing an imminent threat of conversion to cropland given its soils are suitable for farming, and cropland rental rates for winter wheat, milo, sorghum, alfalfa, and other row crops, are more than five times pastureland rates in Bent County, CO.
+The Medford Spring grasslands in southeastern Colorado are facing an imminent threat of conversion to cropland given its soils are suitable for farming, and cropland rental rates for winter wheat, milo, sorghum, alfalfa, and other row crops, are more than five times pastureland rates in Bent County, CO.
 A permanent conservation easement will preserve the grasslands and avoid conversion of the land to farming or development.
 This will prevent an estimated 190,000 tonnes of CO₂ from entering the atmosphere over the next 50 years.
 This is the equivalent of almost 208 million pounds of coal burned.

 Support from NativeEnergy’s Help BuildTM program is enabling Southern Plains Land Trust, a local organization dedicated to preserving shortgrass prairie, to acquire and conserve the 6,900 acres of grassland in February 2020.